NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 >
 > Read the following statements and decide which ones are true (T) or false (F)
 >
-> * Analogues and digital records make information equally findable.
+> * Analogue and digital records make information equally findable.
 > * New information in digital records can be easily shared with other users.
 > * Analogue records can be kept safe from any physical accidents.
 > * All researchers in a shared lab should have access to the same platform for keeping records and taking notes.